-For VSC-based derived credentials (Microsoft VSC or Intel Authenticate):
+For Microsoft VSC-based derived credentials:

 a.
 If a one-time password is displayed on screen, take a note of this.

 Note: To make use of a logon code, the user must have a SAM account name, otherwise the Self-Service App is unable to target the job when the user logs into their workstation.
 You must also make sure that the Allow Logon Codes configuration option (on the Logon page of the Security Settings workflow) is set to Yes.